Shortlist Revealed for World Architecture Festival Awards 2018

 - Sturgess Architecture - Green Line Light Rail Transit, Calgary, Canada

-- ZuidZuidPlus Architects - a collaboration between Team V Architecture, Zwarts & Jansma and Bosch Slabbers - Zuidasdok Amsterdam, Amsterdam, Netherlands
+- ZuidZuidPlus Architects - a collaboration between Team V Architecture, ZJA Zwarts & Jansma Architects, and Bosch Slabbers - Zuidasdok Amsterdam, Amsterdam, Netherlands

 Leisure Led Development